ioBroker/ioBroker.admin/src-rx/src/components/JsonConfigComponent/SCHEMA.md

   To use this option, your adapter must implement message handler:
     The result of command must be an array in form `"text"` See `selectSendTo` for handler example

+- `coordinates`
+  Determines current location and used system.config coordinates if not possible in form "latitude,longitude"
+  - `divider` - divider between latitude and longitude.
+Default ","
+  - `autoInit` - init field with current coordinates if empty

 ## Common attributes of controls
 All types could have: